BOOX Palma 2 vs Palma 2 Pro

 Choose Palma 2 Pro if:

-For most Canadian readers seeking a compact, high-quality e-reader, the BOOX Palma 2 delivers excellent value: strong specs, Android 13, large storage, and reading comfort.
+For most Canadian readers looking for a compact Android e-reader, the BOOX Palma 2 delivers excellent value with strong specifications, Android flexibility and excellent reading comfort for everyday use.

-If you frequently read colour-rich material, take notes, or want the very latest features, the BOOX Palma 2 Pro is a worthy upgrade—assuming the premium cost fits your budget.
+If you frequently read colour-rich material such as comics or magazines, plan to take notes, or want a more powerful device with the latest software, the BOOX Palma 2 Pro can be a worthwhile upgrade.

 Ready to buy?
 Purchase from Einktab, BOOX’s official distributor in Canada, with 30 days free return and 1-year local technical support: